rosepan/getting-started-java/README.md

 ```

 ## Run
-To run the application, simply execute:
+To run the application using cache dir, simply execute:

 ```
-wercker dev --expose-ports
+wercker dev --pipeline CacheDir
 ```

-Now point your browser at `http://localhost:8080` to see:
+To run the application using cache dir, simply execute:

 ```
-Hello World!
+wercker dev --pipeline NoCacheDir
 ```

 ---